xythobuz/xythobuz.github.io/input/projects/smarthome/nodered.md

 I plan to extend these workflows as required when I add new hardware to my network.

 Here is a simple setup that automatically switches lights in my bathroom according to the sun position, using [node-red-contrib-sunevents](https://github.com/freakent/node-red-contrib-sunevents).
+It allows forcing a temporary override via another MQTT topic, for a lightswitch.

 The fan in my window-less bathroom is kept on all the time for now.
 In the future I want to add movement sensors to the bathroom and integrate them into this logic, as well as the temperature / humidity sensors I already have in there.